illinoistech-itm/jhajek/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Readme.md

 ## Conclusion

-This ends part 1, how to build Virtual Machine Templates on out Cloud provider, Proxmox.
+This ends how to build Virtual Machine Templates on out Cloud provider, Proxmox.
 There will be a separate username and password to authenticate to a GUI to check your progress.
 The second part will engage with Terraform and how to deploy arbitrary numbers of virtual machines into production.

-You can now proceed to the part two, [Virtual Machine Images Deployment tutorial](https://github.com/illinoistech-itm/jhajek/blob/master/itmt-430/project-tutorials/IT-Operations-cloud-connect-tutorial/Virtual-Machine-Images-Deployment-turotial-Part-2.md "webpage for Terraform Tutorial") which will show you how to deploy virtual machines from Proxmox templates.